 A 2018 study evaluated the effects of drinking coffee before a 1-mile race.

-The team of researchers separated 13 trained male runners into three treatment groups.
-One group received 0.09 grams of coffee per kilogram (kg) of body weight, while the second group received an equivalent amount of decaffeinated coffee, and the last group drank a placebo solution.
+The team of researchers divided 13 trained male runners into three treatment groups.
+One group received 0.09 grams of coffee per kilogram (kg) of body weight, the second received an equivalent amount of decaffeinated coffee, and the last group drank a placebo solution.

 The researchers noted that the runners who drank caffeinated coffee 60 minutes before the race ran 1.3% faster than the participants in the decaffeinated coffee group and 1.9% faster than those who received the placebo.